Astonishingly carved into hillside rock in the middle of nowhere are the Ajanta and Ellora caves. Both are an important UNESCO World Heritage site.

 The incredible Kailasa Temple (also known as the Kailasha Temple), which forms Cave 16 at Ellora, is undoubtedly the most famous attraction.
 The temple is dedicated to Lord Shiva and his sacred abode at Mount Kailasha.
 Its immense size covers twice the area of the Parthenon in Athens, and is one and a half times as high!
 The life-size elephant sculptures are a highlight.

 The most incomprehensible thing about the Ajanta and Ellora caves is that they were crafted by hand, with only a hammer and chisel.
 There are various cave complexes in India, but these are definitely the most spectacular.

 Northern Maharashtra, around 400 kilometers (250 miles) from Mumbai.

 The closest railway stations are in Aurangabad for the Ellora caves (45 minutes away) and the industrial city of Jalgaon for the Ajanta caves (1.5 hours away).
 Travel time from Mumbai to Aurangabad by Indian Railways train is 6-7 hours.
 Here are the options.

 There’s also an airport in Aurangabad, so it's possible to fly from many cities in India.

 Using Aurangabad as a base, it’s most convenient to hire a taxi and drive between the two cave sites.
-It takes about 2 hours to get from Ellora to Ajanta.
+It takes about three hours to get from Ellora to Ajanta.